Massive resistance: Arlington

 Arlington's new appointed school board delayed integration, so the NAACP filed another lawsuit in May 1956 demanding desegregation, similar to lawsuits filed in three other Virginia counties.
 Arlingtonians also formed a Committee to Preserve Public Schools to keep their schools open against threats of massive resistance proponents.
 This time, Judge Bryan, on July 31, 1956, ordered Arlington's school integrated.
 However, his injunction lacked teeth.
 He did not try to circumvent the Pupil Placement Act passed that summer, aware that not only had the Commonwealth again appealed his ruling to the Fourth Circuit (which was also considering desegregation lawsuits from Southside Virginia), the Virginia Supreme Court would soon rule on challenges to the Pupil Placement Act's validity based on Virginia's constitution.
 Meanwhile, Arlington parents hoped for peaceful desegregation, but believed strongly that northern Virginians should not lead the statewide movement of moderates, but instead jointly resolve their situation with those in Norfolk, Charlottesville and Front Royal.

-After the federal and state court decisions of January 19, 1959, struck down the new Virginia mandatory closing law, Arlington integrated its Stratford Junior High School (now called H-B Woodlawn) on February 2, 1959, the same day as Norfolk integrated its schools.
+After the federal and state court decisions of January 19, 1959, struck down the new Virginia mandatory closing law, Arlington integrated its Stratford Junior High School (now Dorothy Hamm Middle School) on February 2, 1959, the same day as Norfolk integrated its schools.
 The Arlington County Board's new chairman proudly called the massively prepared-for event, "The Day Nothing Happened".